Table of Contents

 Buying out your ex involves more than just paying their share of the home.
 Here’s a full breakdown of the key fees and costs you’ll need to factor in:

 - Legal Fees – You’ll need a solicitor or family lawyer to draft the settlement agreement.
 This ensures the buyout is legally binding.
-Legal fees range from $1,500 to $5,000, depending on complexity of the case.
+Legal fees range from $1,500 up to $5,000, depending on complexity of the case.

 - Refinancing Costs – If you’re refinancing the home loan under your name, the lender may charge fees.
 These can include loan application fees, settlement fees, and discharge fees.
 Expect to pay around $600 to $1,200 in total.